-- Respect for self;
+2Respect for self;

-- Respect for others;
+2Respect for others;

-- Responsibility for their own actions;

-- Responsibility for their family, friends, schools and wider community.
+Responsibility for their family, friends, schools and wider community.

 Equal Opportunities Statement

 The school is committed to the provision of SRE to all of its students.
 Our programme aims to respond to the diversity of students' cultures, faiths and family backgrounds.
 Equal time and provision is allocated for all groups but there may be occasions where students with Special Educational Needs or Disabilities are given extra support from SEND staff.